idvorkin/idvorkin.github.io/about.md

 ### Are there keyboard shortcuts?

 Of course!
 Press ? to see them.
 Mobile browsers don't support keyboard shortcuts though.

+### What is the anchovie problem, and what is the monkey button:

+The monkey button selects a random page.
+It's the solution to Seth Goden's anchovie problem:

+\_Cleaning out the fridge after a power failure, I found three half-empty containers of anchovies.
+Because they magically migrate to the back of the fridge, every time I had needed some, I ended up opening a new jar, because the old ones were invisible.
+Not just invisible if I had looked for them, but so invisible that it never even occurred to me to look for them.

+Even more true with your thoughts.
+If you don’t know to look for it, if you don’t believe it’s there, it might as well be deleted.
+It’s worth putting in regular effort to remind ourselves of what we’ve already know and how it has served us in the past.\_

 ### How do I get in touch?